 Confirmation bias is extremely difficult, if not impossible, to eliminate completely.
 But there are a few methods you can employ when it comes to your own punting.

 Firstly, pay some attention to computer-calculated data.
-It’s everywhere now, and although not many betting approaches rely on it entirely, they’ll almost certainly take it into account in some direct or indirect manner.
-Computers don’t have emotions and process data objectively: they can break down a larger amount of results into a simple number, rather than placing too much emphasis on any individual example.
+It’s everywhere now, and although not many betting approaches rely on it entirely, they’ll almost certainly take it into account..
+Computers don’t have emotions and process data objectively.
+So they can break down a larger amount of results into a simple number, rather than placing too much emphasis on any individual example.

-Secondly, if you’re doing your own punting, try to develop a range of sources of information which you trust, and take them all into account (to a point).
+Secondly, if you’re doing your own punting, try to develop a range of sources of information which you trust.
 This is more likely to open your thinking to possibly conflicting points of view, particularly if you trust both sources.

 Successful punters are a diverse lot, but almost all of them are very objective types.
 If you’re going to be successful too, it’s a trait you’re going to have to develop.